Women in Nigeria: Reproductive health

-As mentioned above, there are some variations when it comes to reproductive health and associated factors.
-One of those factors is marriage and pregnancy occurring at an early age for Nigerian women and this is more profound in the northern region of Nigeria, among Hausa communities.
-The North has a maternal mortality rate of 21 maternal deaths per 1000 pregnancies, which is higher in comparison to the country's overall maternal mortality rate.
+Marriage and pregnancy occur at an early age for Nigerian women especially in the northern region of Nigeria, among Hausa communities.
+The north has a maternal mortality rate of 21 maternal deaths per 1000 pregnancies, which is higher in comparison to the country's overall maternal mortality rate.
 Girls in Hausa communities may get married at the age of 11 and begin to have children a few years later which results in them developing health problems.
-Research reveals that if these girls engaged in sexual intercourse and childbearing at a later stage of life, then the high rates of carcinoma of the cervix among found among Hausa women would be brought down dramatically.
+Research reveals that if these girls engaged in sexual intercourse and childbearing at a later stage of life, then the high rates of carcinoma of the cervix found among Hausa women would be brought down dramatically.
 Moreover, there are instances in which these pregnant girls are not physically large enough to give birth vaginally and this leads to cases of obstructed labor, which can have detrimental effects for the mother and the child if surgery is not performed.
-In addition, there is a custom in this region where the women are secluded in their homes and the men are in charge of escorting them to places outside the home.
-This materializes in the form of men making medical decisions for their wives and women giving birth at home with the help of a traditional birth attendant.
+Women's mobility outside the home is restricted with men often in charge of escorting them.
+Men often make medical decisions for their wives and women give birth at home with the help of a traditional birth attendant.
 Furthermore, Hausa women are subject to local and state rules that require them to seek permission from their husbands or bring their husbands along with them when going to acquire contraception.
-This puts their reproductive rights in the hands of their husbands.

 Female genital cutting (also known as female genital mutilation) in Nigeria accounts for a significant portion of female genital cutting/mutilation (FGM/C) cases, worldwide.
 The practice is considered harmful to girls and women and a violation of human rights.
 FGM causes infertility, maternal death, infections, and the loss of sexual pleasure.
 Gishiri cuts, hymenectomy, and female circumcision are all practiced in Nigeria.
 Nationally, 27% of Nigerian women between the ages of 15 and 49 were victims of FGM, as of 2012.
 In the last 30 years, prevalence of the practice has decreased by half in some parts of Nigeria.
-From 2012 to 2018 alone, there has been a 7% decrease in the proportion of women who experienced FGM.
+From 2012 to 2018 there was a 7% decrease in the proportion of women who experienced FGM.
 Although this is a practice prevalent throughout Nigeria, it is more concentrated in the South East and West of Nigeria and more prevalent in Yoruba communities.